 This is a quick guide to publishing apps to Nokia Store with Nokia Publish tool.
 The publishing flow in the tool differs depending on, for example, what platform you are submitting apps for, and if you are submitting or updating apps.

-This guide gives a quick overview over two flows: publishing Nokia X apps either with or without Nokia In-App Payment items or HERE keys.
+This guide gives a quick overview over two flows: publishing Nokia X apps with Nokia In-App Payment items or HERE keys, or without Nokia In-App Payment items or HERE keys.

-The flow for updating apps is described in Nokia Store Publisher Guide.
+The flow for updating Nokia X apps and Asha / Series 40 apps is described in Nokia Store Publisher Guide.
 The Publisher Guide also provides additional instructions on preparing your app for publishing, and on what to fill in to the Publish tool.

 See additional support material and guidelines at:

-You can sign into Publish tool with your Nokia account, and then register as a Nokia publisher.
+You can sign in with your Nokia account, and then register as a Nokia publisher.
 If you do not yet have a Nokia account, you need to create one when you start to use the Publish tool.